 Important international museum shows include: Massimiliano Gioni’s NYC 1993: Experimental, Jet Set, Trash and No Star, New Museum, New York; Sean Glashan’s Sh(OUT): Contemporary Art and Human Rights, Gallery of Modern Art, Glasgow; and Frank Wagner’s Just Different, Cobra Museum, Amsterdam.

-Her work is in numerous permanent public collections including; Deutsche Bank, New York; Corcoran Gallery of Art, Washington DC; Perez Art Museum Miami; Gallery of Modern Art, Glasgow; and Kelvingrove Art Galleries and Museum, and many private collections including David Zwirner and Chuck Close.
+Her work is in numerous permanent public collections including; Deutsche Bank, New York; National Gallery of Art, Corcoran Collection, Washington DC; Perez Art Museum Miami; Gallery of Modern Art, Glasgow; and Kelvingrove Art Galleries and Museum, and many private collections including David Zwirner and Chuck Close.

 She is the recipient of numerous awards, including the prestigious Rome Prize in Visual Art from the American Academy in Rome (2007), where she is now a trustee, an Andy Warhol Foundation Grant (2012), an Anonymous Was A Woman Award (2009), a Civitella Ranieri Foundation Fellowship (2009), a Louis Comfort Tiffany Foundation Grant (2007), and two Pollock-Krasner Foundation Grants (1998, 1995), among others.

 She received a BFA from Rhode Island College, was awarded a Battell Stoeckel Fellowship at Yale University, studied at Skowhegan School of Art and received a MFA from Brooklyn College.
 She has been on the graduate faculty at both Columbia University and Yale University, and is Professor of Art at Brooklyn College of The City University of New York since 2003.